xihangshi/reprository/content/publication/shentcis-tunable-2020/index.md

 volume: 14
 pages: 686–692
 doi: 10.1038/s41566-020-0689-7
-abstract: Tunable sources of X-ray radiation are widely used for imaging and spectroscopy in fundamental science, medicine and industry.
+abstract: 'Tunable sources of X-ray radiation are widely used for imaging and spectroscopy in fundamental science, medicine and industry.
 The growing demand for highly tunable, high-brightness laboratory-scale X-ray sources motivates research into new fundamental mechanisms of X-ray generation.
 Here, we demonstrate the ability of van der Waals